-The restaurant’s no-frills feel attracts generations of campers from nearby Seafarer and Sea Gull, who travel by boat to Morehead City on what’s known as “Long Trip.”
-They eat at The Sanitary, buy salt water taffy, and return down the Neuse to camp.
+The restaurant’s no-frills feel attracts generations of locals who love the food and saltwater taffy.
 And a group of Morehead City businessmen comes in so routinely for lunch that they’re known as the Morehead Mafia.

 Lisa Garner, daughter of owner Ted Garner, has worked here since she was 15.
 She and her brother, Jeff, and some 125 employees during busy summer months, run The Sanitary.
 Would they ever expand the brand?
 Open a Sanitary, say, at Wrightsville Beach?
 Lisa laughs.
 The Sanitary couldn’t be duplicated.
 Or be anywhere other than Morehead City.

 501 Evans Street